 World Learning was founded by Dr. Donald Watt in 1932 as The Experiment in International Living.
 It was inspired by his belief that sending Americans abroad would expand their worldview, build cross-cultural friendships, and develop mutual understanding and respect between people.

-The first Experiment group departed New York City in June 1932 on a ship bound for Germany.
-The 23 students on board became trailblazers for the thousands who have followed in their footsteps.
-These students returned home with a transformed outlook on the world and new lifelong leadership and communication skills to empathize and collaborate with others.
-The Experiment became the first program to offer “homestays,” in which American students were paired with host families, allowing them unique and authentic insight into the real lives of the people and communities that they would call home for the duration of their Experiments.
+With that goal in mind, he and the first Experiment group of 23 young men departed New York on a ship bound for Europe to attend a summer camp with Swiss and German teenagers.
+Those students became trailblazers for thousands who have followed in their footsteps.
+The American students returned home transformed.
+They had a different outlook on the world, new leadership and communication skills, and were able to collaborate with others.
+The following summer The Experiment became the first program to offer “homestays,” in which American students lived with host families, fully immersing themselves in a different culture in a personal, meaningful way.